nextgis/docs_toolbox/source/geometry_changer.rst

-Change geometry for a group of layers
+Change geometries in layer groups
 =====================================

 The tool changes the geometry of features in all the layers of a group in Web GIS on NextGIS platform.